Jean Segura Player Props: Marlins vs. Diamondbacks

-Jean Segura -- hitting .189 with two walks in his past 10 games -- will be in action for the Miami Marlins against the Arizona Diamondbacks, with Ryne Nelson on the mound, on April 15 at 4:10 PM ET.
+Jean Segura -- batting .222 with two walks and an RBI in his past 10 games -- will be in action for the Miami Marlins against the Arizona Diamondbacks, with Zac Gallen on the hill, on April 16 at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Diamondbacks.
+In his last game he had a one-hit showing (1-for-3) against the Diamondbacks.

 Jean Segura Game Info & Props vs. the Diamondbacks